chriscdn/sharpify/README.md

 The [sharp](https://www.npmjs.com/package/sharp) package is amazing.
 But for whatever reason there is a [memory leak](https://github.com/lovell/sharp/issues/955), which I don't understand well enough to work around.

-This little utility creates a child process for each sharp operation, which prevents the memory leak.
+This little utility creates a child process for each sharp operation, which works around the memory leak.
 A subset of operations are supported.

 ## Installing